 2. Delta Victoria Ocean Pointe Resort & Spa

 Delta Hotels Victoria Ocean Pointe Resort provides comforting amenities and an exciting location near downtown Victoria, BC.
 Nestled along the waterfront, this modern hotel connects you with attractions like The Butchart Garden and Royal British Columbia Museum.

 They’re a short walk from the British Columbia Parliament Buildings and Fisherman’s Wharf.
 After a day of fun, retreat to your room or suite, outfitted with plush beds and stylish decor.

-Rooms are nice and you can savor a great meal at LURE Restaurant & Bar or a quick snack at Harbour Grab ‘n Go.
-Maintain your fitness routine at the 24-hour fitness centre, indoor pool and tennis court.
+The rooms are nice and you can savor a great meal at LURE Restaurant & Bar or a quick snack at Harbour Grab ‘n Go.
+Maintain your fitness routine at the 24-hour fitness center, indoor pool, and tennis court.

 The executive club lounge has a patio overlooking the water at this Delta hotel, which is great and breakfast and dinner include hot dishes.
 Breakfast includes bacon, eggs, hash browns, fruit, oatmeal, pastries.

 Evening food includes cheese, pita bread, hummus, fruit, tortilla chips, veggies, and 3 hot appetizers which change every night.
 Usually one seafood-based (shrimp dishes etc), one veggie one and one meat (meatballs, chicken skewers, etc).